Intermesh/groupoffice-docs/using/workflow.rst

 Attach Workflow to an Entity
 ````````````````````````````

-Attaching a workflow process to an item inside Group-Office can be done as described in the steps below.
+Attaching a workflow process to an item inside GroupOffice can be done as described in the steps below.

 Attach to single item
 +++++++++++++++++++++